juliaapolonio/Causeway/README.md

 nextflow run juliaapolonio/MR_workflow -profile YOURPROFILE --outdir <OUTDIR> --run-vignette
 ```

-This will set up eQTLGen data and European 1000 Genomes reference with your sumstats.
+This will set up eQTLGen data and European 1000 Genomes reference with [Finngen's Dysthymia or Depression sumstats](https://r11.finngen.fi/pheno/F5_DEPRESSION_DYSTHYMIA).
 Note that some form of configuration will be needed so that Nextflow knows how to fetch the required software.
 This is usually done in the form of a config profile (`YOURPROFILE` in the example command above).
 You can chain multiple config profiles in a comma-separated string.

 > - The pipeline comes with config profiles called `docker`, `singularity`, `podman`, `shifter`, `charliecloud` and `conda` which instruct the pipeline to use the named tool for software management.
 For example, `-profile test,docker`.